 Why Pickling and Passivation are Required?

 During the manufacturing and fabrication of steel pipes and piping components, the surface is exposed to many mechanical and thermal treatments.
-This causes damage and contamination of the protective oxide skin which leads to the loss of corrosion-resistant properties, and therefore, the base material will corrode faster.
-This is why, It is very important that the chromium-rich oxide skin is intact and clean before the system is put into use.
+This causes damage and contamination of the protective oxide skin, which leads to the loss of corrosion-resistant properties, and therefore, the base material will corrode faster.
+This is why it is very important that the chromium-rich oxide skin is intact and clean before the system is put into use.

 What is Pickling?

-Pickling is the removal of a thin layer (in form of stains, inorganic contaminants, foreign matter, grease, oil, rust or scale, everything) from the surface of steel pipes.
+Pickling is the removal of a thin layer (in the form of stains, inorganic contaminants, foreign matter, grease, oil, rust or scale, etc.) from the surface of steel pipes.
 In the case of a weld joint, Pickling is the chemical treatment process used to remove weld heat-tinted layers from the surface of the steel fabricated joint, where the steel’s surface chromium level has been reduced.

 What is Passivation?

 Passivation is a chemical treatment process that removes free iron from the surface of steel pipe and its components.
 At the same time, this chemical treatment promotes the formation of a thin and dense oxide protective layer that is less likely to chemically react with air and cause corrosion.

 On the surface, it does not seem to be a big difference between the two processes.
 They differ in procedures and their impacts on the steel.

 - Pickling uses chemicals that remove thin layers from the steel.

 - Whereas, in Passivation, chemicals help to remove free iron only and to form a protective layer against corrosion.